 Peter Klotz-Chamberlin is a co-founder of RCNV.
 He brings a wealth of experience and an amazing ability to build relationships with companion organizations and individuals.
 He leads our Active Nonviolence program.
 He is also the staff liaison to the Palestine Israel Action Committee.

-The Middle East Education and Awareness program is coordinated by Scott Kennedy and seeks to educate and inform the general public about people working for nonviolent solutions on all sides of the various middle east conflicts.
-Through speaking events from noted authors, activists, and academics as well as film screenings, discussion groups, and educational travel delegations to the middle east the program works in solidarity with numerous national and international groups involved on promoting a message of dignified nonviolence.
+The Middle East Education and Awareness program is coordinated by Peter Klotz-Chamberlin with RCNV’s Palestine Israel Action Committee and seeks to educate and inform the general public about people working for nonviolent solutions on all sides of the various middle east conflicts.
+Through speaking events with noted authors, activists, and academics as well as film screenings, discussion groups, and educational travel delegations to the middle east the program works in solidarity with numerous national and international groups involved on promoting a message of dignified nonviolence.

-The GI Rights Counseling Team which meets weekly at RCNV is part of the larger national GI Rights Hotline project, a 1 800 number designed to quickly connect soldiers from all branches seeking assistance and answers with trained professionals such as lawyers, doctors, and PTSD counselors.
-In addition, the team assists soldiers who are questioning the legitimacy of war and their own role in the Military Industrial Oil Complex.
-This sometimes means even assisting them with filing the necessary paperwork for conscientious objector status.
+The GI Rights Hotline meets weekly at RCNV is part of the national GI Rights Hotline project, an phone resource that quickly connects soldiers from all branches seeking assistance and answers with trained professionals such as lawyers, doctors, and PTSD counselors.
+They provide information and alternatives to those in the military who seek to get out.
+The team assists soldiers who are questioning the legitimacy of war and their own role in the Military Industrial Oil Complex.
+They also assist with filing the necessary paperwork for conscientious objector status.
 When people say “Support The Troops” we do more than talk the talk, we walk with them in the quest for their solutions!

 Please click on the links to the right side of our website for more info about each program.